evi1haxor/e1ixir/content/posts/EoAS.md

 1. A given amount of electricity will always deposit the same weight of a given material at an electrode.
 2. The weight of various materials deposited evolved, or dissolved at an electrode by a fixed amount of electricity are proportional to the equivalent weight of these substances.

 Considering the first law, we can say, if a fixed amount of electricity influences (oxidise or reduce) a fixed number of atoms, then electricity itself must have its constituting particles.
 Thereby, in 1874, the word _electron_ was proposed by *G.J.
 Stoney*, for those **hypothetical** fundamental electrical particles.
 Hypothetical because, still there wasn't any proofs of experiments for their existence.
 It took 23 whopping years, that is 1897, when a strong evidence claiming the existence of electrons came up.

 #### Cathode ray experiment

 The experiment was intended to study the conducting property of gases at low pressure.
 Gases are electrically insulators in ordinary conditions, they, however, _break down_ and start conducting, if subjected to high voltage metal electrodes, with light emission as a signature of the episode.
 During other subsequent experiments, experimentalists tried to tinker around.
 So they induced a small fan like structure inside the tube just to see, as usual.
 When they applied the voltage across the terminals, they found the fan like structure rotation!
 This clearly showed that what they were calling the _Ray_ (like Cathode RAY) are actually particles, heavy enough to transcend their momentum to the wings of the fan.
 The thing that misguided them to believe that those were rays was that when they put an opaque object in the path of those rays, it made shadow impression  on the opposite wall of cathode.
 It's not like photons don't pass on their momentum, it's just that it doesn't suffices the fan to move.
 Then, however, noone took the pain to modify the name.

 You can further read about discovery of electron, proton and neutron [here](https://en.m.wikipedia.org/wiki/Subatomic_particle).
-It is the least of what I've got for you here (wait for QED!)
+It is the least of what I've got for you here (wait for QED!).
+Although, I would like to take the courtesy to write a separate post dedicated to Nucleus.

 #### Millican's Oil Drop Experiment